-Owen Ralph Posted May 10 Group: Supporter Followers: 0 Topic Count: 15 Topics Per Day: 0.00 Content Count: 279 Content Per Day: 0.01 Reputation: 674 Achievement Points: 359 Days Won: 0 Joined: 30/07/04 Status: Offline Last Seen: 5 hours ago Share Posted May 10 What I would like to see is the lessee listed where known.
+Owen Ralph Posted May 10, 2024 Group: Supporter Followers: 0 Topic Count: 15 Topics Per Day: 0.00 Content Count: 290 Content Per Day: 0.01 Reputation: 689 Achievement Points: 370 Days Won: 0 Joined: 30/07/04 Status: Offline Last Seen: Yesterday at 15:00 Posted May 10, 2024 What I would like to see is the lessee listed where known.
 Also I wonder if it's worth listing so many events when some may only have a handful of children's rides etc. present (not that it's always possibly to tell without prior knowledge of an event).
-5 2 Link to comment
+5 2

-harry m Posted May 10 Group: Root Admin Followers: 0 Topic Count: 196 Topics Per Day: 0.01 Content Count: 2,689 Content Per Day: 0.13 Reputation: 1,057 Achievement Points: 3,208 Days Won: 6 Joined: 18/04/08 Status: Offline Last Seen: 5 hours ago Share Posted May 10 I agree with Owen's post above, however, all the events are provided by the forum members themselves and as they are posted in advance, the Lessee and type of fair is often unknown at the time.
+harry m Posted May 10, 2024 Group: Root Admin Followers: 0 Topic Count: 263 Topics Per Day: 0.01 Content Count: 3,228 Content Per Day: 0.16 Reputation: 1,282 Achievement Points: 3,752 Days Won: 9 Joined: 18/04/08 Status: Offline Last Seen: 53 minutes ago Posted May 10, 2024 I agree with Owen's post above, however, all the events are provided by the forum members themselves and as they are posted in advance, the Lessee and type of fair is often unknown at the time.
 If we made it a condition of posting that the Lessee name must be included and the type of fair, it could well diminish the amount of listings members post, including Larger type fairs.
 A lot of the events are gathered from social media, which doesn't always give the information mentioned.
 It is something the Admin team will discuss though.
 Thank you for your input.
-3 Link to comment
+3

-Dave Posted May 11 Group: Supporter Followers: 0 Topic Count: 764 Topics Per Day: 0.09 Content Count: 4,541 Content Per Day: 0.56 Reputation: 21,142 Achievement Points: 9,889 Days Won: 331 Joined: 06/10/02 Status: Offline Last Seen: 9 hours ago Birthday: 23/09/1963 Share Posted May 11 Quite a lot of the posters do have the lessee who organise them stated.
+Dave Posted May 11, 2024 Group: Supporter Followers: 0 Topic Count: 715 Topics Per Day: 0.09 Content Count: 5,203 Content Per Day: 0.63 Reputation: 22,478 Achievement Points: 10,550 Days Won: 362 Joined: 06/10/02 Status: Offline Last Seen: 1 hour ago Birthday: 23/09/1963 Posted May 11, 2024 Quite a lot of the posters do have the lessee who organise them stated.
 Posting of children's fairs after all it is still an event that people looking up events may be interested in taking their families to.
 If it can help bring visitors to these small events it can bring a bit of a living to the assorted organisers of that certain small event.
-3 Link to comment
+3

-Andy H Posted May 11 Group: Supporter Followers: 0 Topic Count: 884 Topics Per Day: 0.11 Content Count: 3,014 Content Per Day: 0.38 Reputation: 19,057 Achievement Points: 4,534 Days Won: 157 Joined: 12/09/02 Status: Offline Last Seen: 12 hours ago Share Posted May 11 30 minutes ago, Dave said: Quite a lot of the posters do have the lessee who organise them stated.
+Andy H Posted May 11, 2024 Group: Supporter Followers: 0 Topic Count: 887 Topics Per Day: 0.11 Content Count: 3,092 Content Per Day: 0.38 Reputation: 19,342 Achievement Points: 4,612 Days Won: 159 Joined: 12/09/02 Status: Online Last Seen: 12 minutes ago Posted May 11, 2024 30 minutes ago, Dave said: Quite a lot of the posters do have the lessee who organise them stated.
 Posting of children's fairs after all it is still an event that people looking up events may be interested in taking their families to.
 If it can help bring visitors to these small events it can bring a bit of a living to the assorted organisers of that certain small event.
 I don't disagree about families visiting the fairs, but how many of these fairs are visited and reported/photgraped on by the core majority of the forums membership?
 I.e fairground enthusiasts.
-3 Link to comment
+3

-Steve Barton Posted May 11 Group: Root Admin Followers: 1 Topic Count: 481 Topics Per Day: 0.06 Content Count: 5,479 Content Per Day: 0.72 Reputation: 21,117 Achievement Points: 6,563 Days Won: 138 Joined: 11/01/03 Status: Offline Last Seen: 1 hour ago Birthday: 10/12/1961 Share Posted May 11 20 hours ago, Owen Ralph said: What I would like to see is the lessee listed where known.
+Steve Barton Posted May 11, 2024 Group: Root Admin Followers: 1 Topic Count: 526 Topics Per Day: 0.07 Content Count: 5,915 Content Per Day: 0.76 Reputation: 22,537 Achievement Points: 7,000 Days Won: 167 Joined: 11/01/03 Status: Offline Last Seen: 2 hours ago Birthday: 10/12/1961 Posted May 11, 2024 20 hours ago, Owen Ralph said: What I would like to see is the lessee listed where known.
 Also I wonder if it's worth listing so many events when some may only have a handful of children's rides etc. present (not that it's always possibly to tell without prior knowledge of an event).
 I can see where you are coming from with this Owen but we are trying to cover most types of events that Showmen open at.
 I can also remember a certain children's Christmas Fair in Manchester many many years ago where a certain imported ride was built up ready to debut for a few day's before the council decided that it wasn't a children's ride and it had to pull down before getting open, now not many people will of witnessed that or got any photos of that happening.
 I wouldn't want to miss a chance like that again. 🤔🤔😁.
-Oh the ride I'm on about was Steven Hills first Miami. 😉 2 Link to comment
+Oh the ride I'm on about was Steven Hills first Miami. 😉 2

-Gary Witcomb Posted May 11 Group: Supporter Followers: 0 Topic Count: 721 Topics Per Day: 0.12 Content Count: 5,474 Content Per Day: 0.92 Reputation: 20,260 Achievement Points: 5,069 Days Won: 125 Joined: 06/08/08 Status: Offline Last Seen: 8 hours ago Birthday: 17/03/1964 Share Posted May 11 We just need to understand why we the forum has a coming event listing, its simple to inform the membership of events that we might like at attend, this forum is not about informing the greater public there are other platforms for that As far as I'm concerned if a Showman is attending an event however small we should support them, however I don't want to travel 50 miles to find 1 x bouncy castle, so post about your local fate with 1 bouncy castle is properly not appropriate, You can normally tell from the poster, if it stated Children's fair or only shows Inflatables (you generally know what you are getting) if Lessee name available that's great but what does that actually tell you ?? just because you know the lessee name that does not tell you who else is attending, some lessee's may not have any equipment at that event I also agree with Steve that there is no reason not to allow posters in the Coming Events Forum, that way the membership can post the easiest option for them 1 1 Link to comment
+Gary Witcomb Posted May 11, 2024 Group: Supporter Followers: 0 Topic Count: 721 Topics Per Day: 0.12 Content Count: 5,502 Content Per Day: 0.91 Reputation: 20,550 Achievement Points: 5,096 Days Won: 127 Joined: 06/08/08 Status: Online Last Seen: 1 minute ago Birthday: 17/03/1964 Posted May 11, 2024 We just need to understand why we the forum has a coming event listing, its simple to inform the membership of events that we might like at attend, this forum is not about informing the greater public there are other platforms for that As far as I'm concerned if a Showman is attending an event however small we should support them, however I don't want to travel 50 miles to find 1 x bouncy castle, so post about your local fate with 1 bouncy castle is properly not appropriate, You can normally tell from the poster, if it stated Children's fair or only shows Inflatables (you generally know what you are getting) if Lessee name available that's great but what does that actually tell you ?? just because you know the lessee name that does not tell you who else is attending, some lessee's may not have any equipment at that event I also agree with Steve that there is no reason not to allow posters in the Coming Events Forum, that way the membership can post the easiest option for them 1 1

-Dave Posted May 11 Group: Supporter Followers: 0 Topic Count: 764 Topics Per Day: 0.09 Content Count: 4,541 Content Per Day: 0.56 Reputation: 21,142 Achievement Points: 9,889 Days Won: 331 Joined: 06/10/02 Status: Offline Last Seen: 9 hours ago Birthday: 23/09/1963 Share Posted May 11 10 hours ago, Andy H said: I don't disagree about families visiting the fairs, but how many of these fairs are visited and reported/photgraped on by the core majority of the forums membership?
+Dave Posted May 11, 2024 Group: Supporter Followers: 0 Topic Count: 715 Topics Per Day: 0.09 Content Count: 5,203 Content Per Day: 0.63 Reputation: 22,478 Achievement Points: 10,550 Days Won: 362 Joined: 06/10/02 Status: Offline Last Seen: 1 hour ago Birthday: 23/09/1963 Posted May 11, 2024 10 hours ago, Andy H said: I don't disagree about families visiting the fairs, but how many of these fairs are visited and reported/photgraped on by the core majority of the forums membership?
 I.e fairground enthusiasts. i on several occasions along with others have posted reports and photos from fairs with no major attractions although a Fun House was the only large attraction.
 I agree with what you say not many have been reported on.
 It does not really mean we should not promote these events and give the show people some positive advertising time.
-Link to comment

-Shaun Martin Posted May 11 Group: Member Followers: 0 Topic Count: 299 Topics Per Day: 0.04 Content Count: 2,569 Content Per Day: 0.34 Reputation: 15,978 Achievement Points: 2,441 Days Won: 139 Joined: 12/05/03 Status: Offline Last Seen: 28 minutes ago Share Posted May 11 17 minutes ago, Dave said: It does not really mean we should not promote these events and give the show people some positive advertising time.
+Shaun Martin Posted May 11, 2024 Group: Supporter Followers: 0 Topic Count: 298 Topics Per Day: 0.04 Content Count: 2,577 Content Per Day: 0.33 Reputation: 16,014 Achievement Points: 2,449 Days Won: 139 Joined: 12/05/03 Status: Offline Last Seen: 1 hour ago Posted May 11, 2024 17 minutes ago, Dave said: It does not really mean we should not promote these events and give the show people some positive advertising time.
 Who are we promoting to on a members forum, not the general public!
-So see little benefit to the show people in terms of generating interest for an event Link to comment
+So see little benefit to the show people in terms of generating interest for an event

-Chris Russell Posted May 11 Group: Supporter Followers: 6 Topic Count: 802 Topics Per Day: 0.04 Content Count: 3,077 Content Per Day: 0.15 Reputation: 35,878 Achievement Points: 9,724 Days Won: 499 Joined: 19/05/04 Status: Offline Last Seen: 11 hours ago Birthday: 13/05/1953 Share Posted May 11 We regard to the Coming Events Posters section, over the last couple of years I've been happy to add any posters that I've seen on line, but decided that my time in doing this was limited this year, so sadly have not continued the practise.
+Chris Russell Posted May 11, 2024 Group: Supporter Followers: 6 Topic Count: 775 Topics Per Day: 0.04 Content Count: 3,085 Content Per Day: 0.15 Reputation: 36,010 Achievement Points: 9,735 Days Won: 501 Joined: 19/05/04 Status: Offline Last Seen: 6 hours ago Birthday: 13/05/1953 Posted May 11, 2024 We regard to the Coming Events Posters section, over the last couple of years I've been happy to add any posters that I've seen on line, but decided that my time in doing this was limited this year, so sadly have not continued the practise.
 I was rather surprised that no one continued, but as the posters tended to be used in Coming Events anyway, I suppose the posters section wasn't needed.
-Link to comment

-Bill Edwards Posted May 11 Group: Root Admin Followers: 7 Topic Count: 2,441 Topics Per Day: 0.31 Content Count: 5,857 Content Per Day: 0.73 Reputation: 2,764 Achievement Points: 7,655 Days Won: 10 Joined: 12/09/02 Status: Offline Last Seen: 2 hours ago Birthday: 08/02/1963 Author Share Posted May 11 2 hours ago, Shaun Martin said: Who are we promoting to on a members forum, not the general public!
+Bill Edwards Posted May 11, 2024 Group: Supporter Followers: 7 Topic Count: 2,442 Topics Per Day: 0.30 Content Count: 5,894 Content Per Day: 0.73 Reputation: 2,870 Achievement Points: 7,692 Days Won: 10 Joined: 12/09/02 Status: Offline Last Seen: 7 hours ago Birthday: 08/02/1963 Author Posted May 11, 2024 2 hours ago, Shaun Martin said: Who are we promoting to on a members forum, not the general public!
 Almost all of the forum is "member only", however the Coming Events forum is available to read for anyone who stumbles across it.
 They can see all the events, but cannot comment unless they are a member.
-2 1 Link to comment
+2 1

 Recommended Posts